bbux-dev/datacraft/docs/source/types/date.rst

         "type": "date.iso.us",
         OR,
         "type": "date.iso.micros",
-        "config": {
+        "data" "replacement for config.format, valid for type: date only", "config": {
           "format": "Valid datetime format string",
           "duration_days": "The number of days from the start date to create date strings for",